pktmasseta/pktmasseta.github.io/_summer/amenities.md

 Living in PKT will give you access to everything you need to have a pleasant living situation and an enjoyable summer.
 The price of your room gives you access to all of the following house amenities.

+###### Location

+Our house is located right in the heart of Back Bay.
+Living at PKT gives you access to nearby grocery stores like CVS and Star Market, multiple dining options on Newbury and Boylston Street, and leisure opportunities at the Commonwealth mall, Boston Commons, and Charles River Esplanade.
+We are also located just a short walk away from the Copley Green Line T Staion, allowing you to get anywhere you need to be in Boston.

 ###### Kitchen

 Our house basement is equipped with a full size industrial kitchen for all of your culinary needs.
 Our cooking station comes complete with six burners and two ovens, and you'll be able to store your food in our industrial freezer, refridgerator, or pantry.
 There is also a house grill that can be used in our back lot to host some great summer barbecues!